vzat/mongo-stratus-connection-manager/README.md

 MongoStratus Connection Manager

 ## Components
-The other MongoStratus components can be found at the following links:
+The Connection Manager is one of the components of MongoStratus.
+The other ones can be found at the following links:
 * [Login Manager](https://github.com/vzat/mongo-stratus-login-manager)
 * [Data Retriever](https://github.com/vzat/mongo-stratus-data-retriever)
 * [Data Visualiser](https://github.com/vzat/mongo-stratus-data-visualiser)